aaronparker/aaronparker.github.io/_posts/2005-11-04-event-search.md

   </p>
 </blockquote>

-<span>Now all they need to add is the same type of community-based input where users can add where they&#8217;ve seen this error message and links to knowledgebase articles.
+<span>Now all they need to add is the same type of community-based input where users can add where they've seen this error message and links to knowledgebase articles.
 Far more fruitful at times than <a href="http://support.microsoft.com">http://support.microsoft.com</a></span>